KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

 # Adding styles

 Let's add some styling to the HTML!
+Throughout this worksheet, if you need help choosing colors, feel free to use [Colorhunt.co](https://colorhunt.co/).
+They have lots of color palette samples!

 > [!TIP]
 > Need a refresher on HTML?
 Check out the [HTML session worksheet](../../html/).